 Treatment For Poison Ivy When Ingested

-If your dog ingested the plant, it’s best to take a trip to the vet, especially if there are symptoms of fever and loss of appetite.
+If your dog ate the plant, it’s best to take a trip to the vet, especially if there are symptoms of fever and loss of appetite.

 Your vet may treat for possible infections with antibiotic or antifungal medication if they suspect some other cause for the symptoms.
 With gastrointestinal upset, make sure your dog gets plenty of fluids and sticks to bland foods.

 In extreme cases, intravenous fluids may be needed to prevent dehydration from sever vomiting or diarrhea.

 In general, poison ivy poisoning shouldn’t be too much cause for concern for most dog owners.
 Just be cautious, avoid the plant whenever you see it, and keep an eye out for symptoms.
 Your pup should be just fine.